 In addition to the interest rate risk, bond investments are exposed to issuer risk which reflects the ability for the bond issuer to meet its obligations to pay interest and return the capital on the redemption date.
 Change in issuer risk will change the value of the investments and is dealt with further in note 15a.
 The debt securities held within the portfolio are investment grade bonds.
-A breakdown and the credit quality of the debt securities is disclosed in the Portfolio statement.
+These are made across a variety of industry sectors, and geographical markets, so as to avoid concentrations of credit risk.
+A breakdown is provided in the Portfolio statement.
+The credit quality of the debt securities is disclosed in the Portfolio statement.